timboudreau/acteur-wicket/README.md

 acteur-wicket
 =============

+Run Wicket applications without a servlet container or any servlets at all.

-Experimental integration of [Apache Wicket](http://wicket.apache.org) into Acteur;  at this point not very developed, but works to run a single-page test application (run the class `WicketActeurModuleTest` in the test packages).
+Experimental integration of [Apache Wicket](http://wicket.apache.org) into [Acteur](http://timboudreau.com/blog/updatedActeur/read);  at this point not very developed, but works to run a single-page test application (run the class `WicketActeurModuleTest` in the test packages).